anderson-aristotle/html-css-bootstrap-layout/README.md

 ## Demo: Mobile-first Layout

 Let's get some firsthand experience writing Bootstrap.
-Using the documentation we discussed earlier, write a simple grid in the `index.html` file located in this repo.
-Make use of col-#, col-sm-#, col-md-#, and col-lg-#.
+Using the documentation we discussed earlier, we can make a simple grid in the `index.html` file located in this repo with the col-#, col-sm-#, col-md-#, and col-lg-# classes.

-## Lab: Laptop/Desktop Layout
+## Lab: Mobile-first Layout

+Now try it on your own, keeping in mind mobile-first practices.

-Try making an evenly spaced 3x3 grid.
+- Make an evenly spaced 3x3 grid on mobile (small) screens or smaller
+- Once this works, have your grid stay 3x3 on medium screens
+- Finally, have your columns be full-width on large sized screens or larger

+Don't forget to:

 - Place your column divs within a row div.
 - Place your row divs within a container div.
-- Experiment with various viewport sizes.

 ## Code-along: Modals and More